 Arthritis is among the most common causes of joint pain.
 When the smooth cartilage in a joint wears thin, the joint begins to “dry-out” resulting in pain, reduced range of motion and restricted activities.
-At Ramapo Joint and Spine, we offer a long-lasting, naturally derived, FDA approved, safe and effective treatment injectable lubricant called Hyalgan.
+At Optimum Joint, we offer a long-lasting, naturally derived, FDA approved, safe and effective treatment injectable lubricant called Hyalgan.

 Hyalgan is present in normal joint fluid and responsible for its lubricating properties, which allows for the cartilage surfaces of joints to glide upon each other in a smooth fashion.
 Arthritis interferes with smooth joint movement, causing inflammation and pain.
 By injecting Hyalgan into a shoulder, hip or knee joint, the “lubrication” is restored, providing an ‘oil change’ for the joint.
 Hyalgan has been shown to have anti-inflammatory properties, and in addition to improving current function, it also preserves future function by protecting the remaining cartilage in the joint.
 The injections, which are not painful, are administered in the office using continuous ultrasound guidance so you can watch the injection on a screen while it is taking place.